weaver360/360-tutorial/ReadMe.md

 ![Select assets](/readme_files/assetsselect.jpg "Select assets")

-This workshop is going to guide you through adding **three new images** to the two that are already in the gallery.
-The gallery has space for four new images.
-After finishing this workshop, you should be able to add the last one on your own!

 We already have two images in the gallery, and we will keep those.
-Rename your images to the following: **3.jpg, 4.jpg, and 5.jpg**.
+Rename your image you want to add to the following: **3.jpg**.

 Then click on ‘Upload files’ button.
 ![Upload files](/readme_files/upload.jpg "Upload files")

-**Upload the three new images to the assets folder** (3.jpg, 4.jpg and 5.jpg).
+**Upload the new image to the assets folder** (3.jpg).

-After you are done uploading the images to the ‘assets’ folder, go to the [gallery.html](https://github.com/Your_Username/360-tutorial/blob/master/gallery.html) in your repository.
+After you are done uploading the image to the ‘assets’ folder, go to the [gallery.html](https://github.com/Your_Username/360-tutorial/blob/master/gallery.html) in your repository.

 Click on the edit button.
 ![Cick at edit in gallery.html](/readme_files/galleryselectedit.jpg "Edit gallery.html")

-In the next task, you will add some code in here to be able to see your images.
+In the next task, you will add some code in here to be able to see your new image.

 ### Task 2: Add lines of code to gallery.html file for your images. ([helper video](https://youtu.be/CmrXa2nGlzo))
-We place all our assets in one place for better performance.
+Place all your assets in one place for better performance.

 Click on the 360-tutorial link at the top left of the page to go back to the list of files.